majoseph77/Super-Freaking-Awesome-WDI-LA-Summer-Class-Notes/work/w01/d03/instructor/js_objects/js_objects.md

 };
 ```

 What's this `prototype` thingy?
 You will learn more about them soon enough.
-For now, just know that every object, including  functions, have a `prototype` property that is itself an object.
-And because it's an object, we can dynamically add properties to it - in this case, a method.
+For now, just know that there's a `prototype` property on constructors that is itself an object, and because it's an object, we can dynamically add properties to it - in this case, a method.

 __Why not just assign the function to a property inside of the constructor function?__